 That event creates an alternate timeline — dubbed “The Kelvin Timeline” — that the rebooted franchise, which includes “Star Trek: Into Darkness” and “Star Trek: Beyond,” exists in.

-“Salvation” alum Santiago Cabrera and “Blindspot” actress Michelle Hurd will join Stewart in the series, even though CBS All Access is staying mum on just who the two will play.
+Alison Pill, Harry Treadaway, Isa Briones, Santiago Cabrera and Michelle Hurd are all joining Stewart in the series, even though CBS All Access is staying mum on just who the two will play.